KnapsackPro/knapsack_pro-ruby/README.md

 ### What happens when Knapsack Pro API is not available/not reachable temporarily?

+#### for knapack_pro regular mode

-knapsack_pro gem has fallback behaviour and it will split test files across CI nodes based on popular test directory names.
+knapack_pro gem will retry requests to Knapsack Pro API multiple times every few seconds til it switch to fallback behaviour and it will split test files across CI nodes based on popular test directory names.

+#### for knapsack_pro queue mode

+knapack_pro gem will retry requests to Knapsack Pro API multiple times every few seconds til it fails.

 ### How can I change log level?